liferay/liferay-docs/userGuide/en/chapters/02-web-content-management.markdown

 Let's be good administrators and export a LAR file for backup purposes.
 Click on the *Export* button and then name the file `nosesterv1.lar`.
 Use the check boxes to determine what you'd like to export.
 For this initial export, select everything.
-Note that if you select the *More Options* link, the list expands to include data from many of Liferay's applications, including the Documents and Media Library, Message Boards and Web Content.
-You can also export the theme you're using.
+Note that if you select one of the *Choose* radio selectors or *Change* links, you're given checkboxes for options to choose.
+The applications' content can also be selcted for export, including the Documents and Media Library, Message Boards, and Web Content assets.
+You can even export the theme you're using!

 Once you click *Export*, your browser prompts you to save the file.
 Once you have the file, you can copy it to a backup location for safekeeping or import it into another installation of Liferay Portal.
-If you must rebuild or wish to revert back to this version of your site, you can import this file by clicking the *Import* button from the Manage Site Pages dialog box, browsing to it and selecting it.
+If you must rebuild or wish to revert back to this version of your site, you can import this file by clicking the *Import* button from the Site Pages dialog box, browsing to it and selecting it.

 Next, we'll look at the options on the right side menu, starting with Look and